- Hera's Affectionate Nickname for Kanan is "Love", especially if you remember how their relationship started in A New Dawn.

 Heroes of Mandalore

 - Bo-Katan has come to view her late sister, Duchess Satine, in a better light since the last time we saw her.
+Even considering herself inferior to her leadership.

 - Alrich and Sabine embracing after the former is rescued.